TaraMirmira/MsCAVIAR/README.md

 -t TAU_SQR, --tau_sqr=TAU_SQR  set the heterogeneity (t^2) across studies, default is 0.52
 -s SIGMA_G_SQR, --sigma_g_squared=SIGMA_G_SQR    set the NCP variance for the smallest study, default is 5.2
 ```

+### Utility Scripts for locus picking, LD generation & pruning, and running MsCAVIAR

+In the utils/ folder, you will find several scripts that can be used to pick loci from summary statistics files (based on Z-scores and number of SNPs), generate LD matrices for those SNPs based on 1000 Genomes project data, prune SNPs in perfect LD with one another, and run MsCAVIAR on all those loci.
+The individual scripts for doing this are available, as is a script that runs the full pipeline (sumstats_mscaviar_pipeline.py).

+This pipeline script is ideal for relatively straightforward fine-mapping analyses from summary statistics using MsCAVIAR, e.g. selecting loci based on Z-score levels from multiple summary statistics files with well-defined ethnic groups.
+It handles all the intermediate file generation and coordinates the SNPs between both studies for steps such as locus creation and LD pruning.

+For more instructions, see the utils/ folder.